This Chinese cashew chicken recipe is made with a simple but flavorful cashew sauce. Serve with rice and steamed veggies for an easy weeknight dinner!

 - 2 teaspoons grated fresh ginger

 - 2 cloves garlic sliced

 - 3 tablespoons hoisin sauce

 - 2 teaspoons light brown sugar

 - 2 teaspoons canola oil or avocado oil

 - ½ cup unsalted toasted cashews

-- In a bowl combine chicken, sherry, ginger, garlic and 2 tsp cornstarch.
+- In a bowl combine chicken, sherry, ginger, garlic and 2 teaspoon cornstarch.
 Chill 30 min.
-In another bowl combine broth, soy sauce, hoisin, vinegar, sugar and 2½ tsp cornstarch; set aside.
+In another bowl combine broth, soy sauce, hoisin, vinegar, sugar and 2½ teaspoon cornstarch; set aside.

-- Sauté 1 tsp oil and half the chicken in a large nonstick skillet over medium-high heat until cooked through, about 5 min; transfer to a paste.
+- Heat a large nonstick skillet over medium-high heat, with 1 teaspoon canola oil.
+Sauté half the chicken until cooked through, about 5 min; transfer to a plate.
 Repeat with remaining chicken and oil.

 - Return chicken to skillet.
 Stir in broth mixture and bring to a simmer; cook until sauce thickens, about 1 min.
 Add cashews and serve with scallions and red-pepper flakes.